Oral Herpes Testing Options

 Where to Test for Oral Herpes

-Oral herpes testing is offered at nearly 4,000 FDA-approved testing centers in the US.
+Oral herpes screening is offered at nearly 4,000 FDA-approved testing centers in the US.
 These are the same labs trusted by doctors and hospitals everywhere.
 All labs are private and perform a variety of diagnostic tests—not just STD testing—so no one will know the purpose of your visit.
 All labs operate on a walk-in basis; no appointments necessary.

-Oral Herpes Test Results
+Accessing Test Results

-Oral herpes test results are ready 1 to 5 business days after visiting the lab.
+Oral herpes results are ready 1 to 5 business days after visiting the lab.
 Customers receive an email notification when results are available for viewing in our secure, online portal.

 Things to Know Before Your Oral Herpes Test